 The Children's Bureau (CB) is committed to advancing efforts that prevent maltreatment and strengthen families' abilities to nurture and provide for their children's well-being.
 CB's vision is that child welfare will become a prevention-oriented, community-driven system that ensures families can thrive, reduces unnecessary family disruption, and keeps children in their communities whenever possible.
 Data analysis, research, program evaluation, performance measurement, and CQI are critical to achieving this vision for a more preventive system with more effective services that can ensure safety, permanency, and well-being for children, youth, and families.

-The Evaluation Summit offers a unique opportunity for partners from child welfare systems and the research community interested in Leveraging Data and Evaluation to Strengthen Families and Promote Well-Being.
-Participants will discuss practical, ethical, and methodological dilemmas that accompany efforts to conduct analyses, research, evaluation, CQI, and apply findings to improve child welfare services and inform goals for the future at the local and national levels.
+The Evaluation Summit offered a unique opportunity for partners from child welfare systems and the research community interested in Leveraging Data and Evaluation to Strengthen Families and Promote Well-Being.
+Participants discussed practical, ethical, and methodological dilemmas that accompany efforts to conduct analyses, research, evaluation, CQI, and apply findings to improve child welfare services and inform goals for the future at the local and national levels.

 Goals and Topical Areas

-The Evaluation Summit supports three overarching goals aligned with its purpose:
+The Evaluation Summit supported three overarching goals aligned with its purpose:

 - Building evidence describes efforts to examine the existing evidence base in child welfare, employ strategies that will generate credible and useful evidence, and share recent research and evaluation findings.